cp-psource/classifieds/readme.txt

 == Installation ==

 1. Extract the plugin archive file.
-2. Upload `classifieds` folder to the `/wp-content/plugins/` directory.
+2. Upload `kleinanzeigen` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==